Judge Market LogoJudgeMarketUS

 How much is Abraham Lincoln's reputation worth?
-Not his historical significance as measured by a historian.
+Not his historical significance as measured by a single historian.
 Not his ranking on a poll where people click a button for free.
-His actual, market-cleared reputation price — the number you get when thousands of people put their money where their mouth is.
+His actual, market-cleared reputation price — the number you get when thousands of people put their stake behind their opinion.

-This is not a hypothetical question.
-It is a question you can answer right now on JudgeMarket, where Abraham Lincoln has a live price that reflects the continuously updated collective judgment of every trader on the platform.
+This is not a hypothetical.
+It is a question you can answer right now on JudgeMarket, where Abraham Lincoln has a live price that reflects the continuously updated collective verdict of every trader on the platform.
+The same applies to Donald Trump, Elon Musk, Lai Ching-te, Mahatma Gandhi, or any other figure on the roster — living or historical.

-And if the academic research on prediction markets is any guide, that price is likely more accurate than any poll, ranking, or expert assessment you could find.
+And if the academic research on crowd-priced markets is any guide, that price is more accurate than any poll, ranking, or expert assessment you could find.

 Why Current Reputation Scoring Is Broken

-Let us start with the uncomfortable truth: every mainstream method of measuring historical reputation is fundamentally flawed.
+Let us start with the uncomfortable truth: every mainstream method of measuring a public figure's reputation is fundamentally flawed.

 Polls Are Gamed